-These facets are all of interest in relating the function of the state to the sub-national actor, an aspect to which I will return in DeLillo's earlier novels, but especially so when it is considered that Larry Diamond, a Senior Fellow at Stanford, noted in 2002 that "[t]he political struggle against international terrorism has many of the features of a new Cold War."
+These facets are all of interest in relating the function of the state to the subnational actor, an aspect to which I will return in DeLillo's earlier novels, but especially so when it is considered that Larry Diamond, a senior fellow at Stanford, noted in 2002 that the "political struggle against international terrorism has many of the features of a new Cold War."
 Echoing DeLillo's metaphorical parallels between the contemporary moment of Point Omega's implied Iraq and Underworld's implied Russia, Diamond also refers to jihadist terrorists as the "Islamic Bolsheviks" while mapping parallels between their levels of education and that of Russian revolutionaries, specifically Lenin.
 This metaphorical parallel between the Cold War and the Second Gulf War is one whose prevalence is growing.
-In early 2013, Tony Blair deployed the exact same terminology in an interview with the Guardian newspaper, likening the fight against terrorism to the Cold War.
+In early 2013, Tony Blair deployed exactly the same terminology in an interview with The Guardian newspaper, likening the fight against terrorism to the Cold War.49

 This is a troubling analogy for several reasons which, as shall be seen, are key to DeLillo's fiction.
-Firstly, it is clear that recent divergent atrocities are being amalgamated as though their historical specificity was of no importance; terms such as "terrorism", "jihad" and "revolutionary terrorism" are used interchangeably, regardless of complex socio-economic factors that could affect such a conflated judgement, thereby exhibiting the problematic paradigms of relativism laid out at the beginning of this article.
-Secondly, this conflated notion of a war on terrorism is being used to equate Leftist thought against the state ("revolutionary communism") with violent terrorism ("revolutionary terrorism"); an irony given that the term terrorism was coined in relation to state violence during France's Reign of Terror but important for the link to DeLillo's "Baader-Meinhof."
-It should also be remembered that the function of such comparison is clearly ideological at the linguistic level and rests on the previous legitimation (or otherwise) of past conflicts.
-It may well be trite to use the cliché that one man's freedom fighter is another's terrorist - and this type of crude binary logic does disservice to pacifist movements who have successfully resisted and implemented change without recourse to militancy - but there are clear ideological motives for the use of specific terminologies by those who have waged war without the sanction of the international community from centre-right political ground.
-This Cold War comparison, in other words, serves a bidirectional de-legitimation function, in much the same way as the battle was fought over the terms Red Army Faction (legitimating) and Baader-Meinhof Gang (illegitimate) in 1960s Germany.
-It serves to discredit contemporary terrorist movements, implicitly, and past Leftist movements, explicitly.
-Interestingly, as I will now go on to show before concluding this section, this comparison also draws out the fundamental contradictions in small-state neo-conservative ideology.
+First, it is clear that recent divergent atrocities are being amalgamated as though their historical specificity was of no importance; terms such as "terrorism," "jihad" and "revolutionary terrorism" are used interchangeably, regardless of complex socioeconomic factors that could affect such a conflated judgement, thereby exhibiting the problematic paradigms of relativism laid out at the beginning of this article.
+Second, this conflated notion of a war on terrorism is being used to equate leftist thought against the state ("revolutionary communism") with violent terrorism ("revolutionary terrorism") - an irony given that the term "terrorism" was coined in relation to state violence during France's Reign of Terror but important for the link to DeLillo's "Baader-Meinhof."
+It should also be remembered that the function